-- 1 To retrieve configuration information from the Analyzer, edit the Tuxedo Agent property file. - 2 In this property file, change the transport field to specify the HTTP over SSL URL for the Analyzer configuration service.
+- 1 To retrieve configuration information from the Analyzer, edit the Tuxedo Agent property file. - This can be found in the TVHOME>/tuxedo/config/TuxedoSensor.properties directory on the host on which the Tuxedo Agent is installed. - 2 In this property file, change the transport field to specify the HTTP over SSL URL for the Analyzer configuration service.
 By default, this URL is https://myhost:21103.